 In the Age Newspaper it was reported that the Warburton Mountain Bike Destination Project would make Warburton ‘The Mountain Bike Capital of Australia’ – The Age 31 July 2015

-The Project aims to achieve Australia’s first IMBA (International Mountain Bike Association) Gold Standard rating.
-This requires an absolute minimum of 160 kms of single lane mountain bike tracks and many other developments that will turn our area into a Mountain Bike Theme Park.
+The Warburton Mountain Bike Destination Project aims to achieve Australia’s first IMBA (International Mountain Bike Association) Gold Standard rating.
+This requires an absolute minimum of 160 kms of single lane mountain bike tracks and many other developments.

-The evaluation criteria include the standard of tracks but also other features like standards for shops for Mountain Bike Goods and Services, Mountain Bike Rentals, Shopping, Accommodation, Restaurants, Brewpubs/Breweries, Coffee Shops, Emergency Services, Signage, Trailheads (carparks+), shuttle services, etc.
+The evaluation criteria include the standard of tracks but also other features like standards for shopping for Mountain Bike Goods and Services, Mountain Bike Rentals, Accommodation, Restaurants, Brewpubs/Breweries, Coffee Shops, Emergency Services, Signage, Trailheads (carparks+), shuttle services, events staging, etc. required to achieve the Gold Standard that the Project is aiming for.

 The project began when Andrew Swann and Jerry Healy of the Fat Tyre Flyers (a mountain biking group) began to activate for mountain biking trails in Warburton in September 2006.
 They approached the Warburton Advancement League who put them in contact with Stuart Ored of Parks Victoria.
 Parks identified the project as compatible with their “Healthy Parks, Healthy People” initiative.
 Parks appointed a project manager, Steve Pellan, gave the project a name, Warburton Cycling Hub (WCH) and started reviewing the potential locations for trail development.
 In six months more ‘stake holders’ were brought on board including the Shire of Yarra Ranges, CEDA (Community Economic Development of Australia), DELWP (Department of Environment, Land, Water and Planning) and a variety of Mountain Biker organisations that were amalgamated into the YRMTB.